Thomas Fairbairn: Career

+Art collection

 Fairbairn was impressed by the works of William Holman Hunt exhibited at the 1853 Royal Academy exhibition, and commissioned Hunt to complete his 1853 painting The Awakening Conscience, although he asked Hunt to repaint the expression of the female figure.
 He also persuaded Hunt to make changes to his 1854 painting The Scapegoat.
 Fairbairn commissioned a group portrait of his wife and five children from Hunt in 1864, which became his The Children's Holiday.
 Although he acquired portraits from Hunt, Fairbairn generally preferred Pre-Raphaelite landscapes and historical painting.
 He commissioned paintings by Edward Lear, and sculptures by Thomas Woolner, including a life-sized marble sculpture of his two deaf children in 1857–1862.

 Fairburn was a commissioner of the 1851 Great Exhibition, and chairman of the Executive Committee that organised the 1857 Art Treasures Exhibition in Manchester, selecting the firm that built the temporary exhibition building, C. D. Young & Co, who were already building the Museum of Science and Art in South Kensington (later the Victoria and Albert Museum).
 His friend Augustus Egg was appointed as director of the gallery of Modern Masters at the exhibition, with many of Fairburn's favourite Pre-Raphaelites being selected.
 He was responsible for the decision to purchase Jules Soulages's collection for £13,500, to form the core of the collection of medieval and Renaissance decorative arts.
 It was later sold in instalments to the V&A. Fairbairn was offered a knighthood for his efforts, but declined.

 Fairbairn worked on the International Exhibitions of 1862, 1867 and 1871.
 From 1860, he struggled with a project to open a new, free new art gallery for Manchester, which finally opened as the City Art Gallery in 1882.
-He was elected to the Royal Commission for the Exhibition of 1851 in May 1861.
-In around 1862, he moved to Burton Park, near Petworth in Sussex, but moved to Brambridge House, in Bishopstoke near Southampton, by 1866.
-He was High Sheriff of Hampshire in 1870 and succeeded his father as 2nd Baronet in 1874.
+He was elected to the Royal Commission for the Exhibition of 1851 in May 1861.Fairbairn, Thomas Oliver Garnett.
+In Grove Art Online.
+Oxford Art Online, (accessed 19 February 2010).